4 Ways Nature Can Be Used to Prevent Flooding

 4. Rainwater Collection

-While a heavy rainfall can be a bit dreary, using that rain in smarter ways can reduce flooding and minimize water usage.
+While heavy rainfall can be a bit dreary, using that rain in smarter ways can reduce flooding and minimize water usage.
 There are tanks that can be installed for large buildings to collect, store and use that water for other purposes.
 With the ability to hold thousands of gallons of water, it can be incorporated into a structure for flushing toilets, lawn and garden irrigation, and other cleaning purposes.

 Although high water entering your property may eventually happen, largescale efforts are being made in many cities to use nature to fight flooding.